Infineon/mtb-example-xmc-uart-dma/README.md

 1. Connect the board to your PC using a micro-USB cable through the debug USB connector.

-2. Open a terminal program and select the JLINK CDC UART COM port.
-Configure the terminal with baud rate of 115200, data bits of 8, stop bits of 1, and with parity and flow control set to none.
+2. Open a terminal program and select the **JLINK CDC UART COM** port.
+Configure the terminal with a baud rate of 115200, data bits of 8, stop bit of 1, and with parity and flow control set to none.

 3. Program the board.